 Lesbians and gay men bring children into their lives in a number of ways.
-In lesbian couples, frequently, one partner gives birth to a child and the other partner -- the second parent -- becomes a legal parent through second parent or stepparent adoption, if that's permitted in the state where they live.
+In lesbian couples, frequently, one partner gives birth to a child, and the other partner—the second parent—becomes a legal parent through a second parent or stepparent adoption.
 Gay men can do virtually the same thing by using a surrogate to carry a child born from one partner's sperm and a donor egg.

-In states that allow it, same-sex couples sometimes adopt children jointly, so that both partners are legal parents from the beginning.
-Lesbian and gay singles and couples in these states can adopt children through agencies or independent adoptions, and even through international adoptions (though international adoption will be more difficult now that the United States has adopted the Hague Convention).
-For information on the different types of adoption, read Nolo's article Types of Adoption.
+Some same-sex couples may choose to adopt children jointly so that both partners are legal parents from the beginning.
+Lesbian and gay singles and couples can adopt children through agencies or independent adoptions, and even through international adoptions (though international adoption may be more difficult now that the United States has adopted the Hague Convention).

-For many same-sex couples, joint or second parent adoption isn't an option.
-A few states, such as Florida, bar same-sex partners from adopting.
+Although the United States has made significant progress in the fight for equality for the LGBTQ community, several states still prohibit unmarried, same-sex couples from applying for second parent adoption.
 For a state-by-state overview of second parent adoption laws and cases, visit the Lambda Legal Defense and Education Fund's website at www.lambdalegal.org.

-A legal parent is a person who has the right to live with a child (full or part time) and to make decisions about the child's health, education, and well-being.
+A legal parent is a person who has the right to live with a child (full or part-time) and to make decisions about the child's health, education, and well-being.
 A legal parent is also responsible for financially supporting the child.
-When a married couple has or jointly adopts a child, both partners are automatically considered legal parents.
+When a married couple has or jointly adopts a child, the law automatically recognizes both partners as legal parents.
 As a result, even if they split up, they both remain legal parents.

-For same-sex couples in other states, both parents are not automatically considered legal parents.
-The second parent is not a legal parent and has few, if any, legal rights with regard to the child, unless a second parent or stepparent adoption has been completed.
+For unmarried, same-sex couples, the law doesn't consider the second parent a legal parent in some states.
+As a result, the nonbiological parent has few, if any, legal rights with regard to the child unless the couple applied for and received a second parent or stepparent adoption.

-The status of a second parent (the nonlegal, nonbiological parent) is most likely to become an issue if a same-sex couple splits up.
-When heterosexual parents separate and can't agree on custody terms, courts will step in to resolve the troubles, but gay and lesbian couples don't usually have these built-in protections.
+A second parent's status (the nonlegal, nonbiological parent) is most likely to become an issue if a same-sex couple splits up.
+When unmarried, heterosexual parents separate and can't agree on custody terms, courts will resolve the troubles.
+But, unmarried gay and lesbian couples don't usually have these built-in protections.

 In fact, many courts say that a second parent has no rights regarding the child of a partner, even if the second parent has spent years helping with homework, patching up scrapes, and giving and receiving unconditional love.
 At worst, the second parent may be treated by the courts as a stranger, giving the legal parent an absolute right to deny all future contact between the ex and the child.

-A handful of courts take the opposite view, awarding visitation to a nonlegal parent after finding the second parent to be such a critical part of the child's life that it would be wrong not to grant at least some continuing contact with the child.
-These courts may call the second parent a "de facto parent" or "psychological parents," meaning that the parent has lived with the child and fulfilled every responsibility and aspect of nurturing and discipline such that the only tie not satisfied is the legal or biological one.
+A handful of courts take the opposite view, awarding visitation to a nonlegal parent after finding the second parent to be such a critical part of the child's life that it would be detrimental to the child not to grant at least some continuing contact with the child.
+These courts may call the second parent a "de facto parent" or "psychological parent," meaning that the parent has lived with the child and fulfilled every responsibility and aspect of nurturing and discipline such that the only tie not satisfied is the legal or biological one.